Miron-Hanukaiev/Miron-Hanukaiev/README.md

 ---

 ### 🚀 About Me
-- 🎓 Third-year Computer Science student passionate about technology and problem-solving
+- 🎓 Third-year Software Engineer student passionate about technology and problem-solving
 - 💻 Skilled in multiple programming languages and development tools
 - 🌱 Always learning and exploring new technologies
 - 🤝 Open to collaborations and exciting projects